Connect with us

 It’s unclear whether the suspension is a result of the two parties reaching an impasse or because they haven’t communicated with Chaney’s office in over a month.

 Speaking to legislators, Chaney also referred to complaints his office has been getting from consumers, which he called “horrendous.”
-Emails to the department show a parent of two children with cancer and kidney disease describing how the is facing paying “significant out of pocket costs” to continue getting care at UMMC.
+Emails to the department show a parent of two children with cancer and kidney disease describing how the family is facing paying “significant out of pocket costs” to continue getting care at UMMC.

 “Going out of state for care requires time off of work and time missed from school.
 It also means establishing new relationships with physicians and other medical staff,” the parent, whose name and other identifying information were redacted, wrote.